Porter College: Traditions

 In the same vein, many students from this college take part in the First Rain yearly tradition, which is celebrated when the first rain of the Fall quarter falls.
 Students run naked through all colleges, much to the amusement of other students, to return to Porter College for warm showers.
-This tradition may have developed from the practice of naked sliding down a warm-jello-filled slip'n'slide, which first occurred at "The End" in 1982, or from a naked "walkabout" where more than a hundred Porterians walked the colleges naked in October 1989 in part to relieve the stress of the 1989 Loma Prieta earthquake.
+This tradition may have developed from a naked "walkabout" where roughly 50 Porterians and students from Kresge and (then) College 8 walked the colleges naked in October 1989 in part to relieve the stress of the 1989 Loma Prieta earthquake.
 The quake cancelled classes for days and UCSC students were left with little to do for distraction.

 Though Porter College's reputation is associated with outrageous parties, bohemian lifestyles, and uninhibited artistic expression, presently the atmosphere at the college is much more subdued than in the past.
 Today, there are fewer Art majors at UCSC and thus fewer affiliated with Porter than in its earlier days.
 UCSC has also forced this break from reputation through stricter regulation and disciplinary action involving event planning, noise, lewdness, and drug policies.
 Like all colleges of UC Santa Cruz, these regulations are enforced by Coordinators for Residential Education (CREs), Residential Advisors (RAs), and Campus Security Officers (CSO).
 CREs live in the dormitory buildings and are responsible for discipline following campus policy violations as well as offering assistance and guidance to Porter students.
 RAs, college students living in the dorms, and CSOs, trained and hired personnel, patrol Porter College offering assistance in emergencies or writing referrals for policy violation.